gipplab/LaCASt/CONTRIBUTING.md

 * `interpreter.maple -> ...interpreter.maple.MapleToSemanticInterpreter`: This class translates Maple expressions back to semantic LaTeX.

 ## Troubleshooting<a name="troubleshooting"></a>
 When you want to contribute or just run our program it could happen to get some errors.
 Here are some tips to avoid that.
-When ever you found an error which is not explained here and you don't know how to fix it by your own, feel free to contact [André Greiner-Petter](https://github.com/AndreG-P) (or some of the [other contributers](#contributers)).
+When ever you found an error which is not explained here and you don't know how to fix it by your own, feel free to contact [André Greiner-Petter](https://github.com/AndreG-P).

-1. You cannot translate your CSV file to our lexicon files. (typical exception: MalformedInputException) This could happen when our program cannot find out the encoding of your CSV file.
+1. **Translation of CSV file to lexicon files**: (typical exception: `MalformedInputException`) This could happen when our program cannot find out the encoding of your CSV file.
 It is strongly recommended to set the encoding to UTF-8 (with or without BOM) of your CSV file.
+2. **SIGSEGV**: (typical exception: `Process finished with exit code 139 (interrupted by signal 11: SIGSEGV)`) You forget to provide Maple enough heap space.
+Start java with the JVM option: `-Xss50M`
+3. **Errors with Maple SO files**: (typical exception: `Process finished with exit code 134 (interrupted by signal 6: SIGABRT)` and `java.lang.UnsatisfiedLinkError: /opt/maple2019/bin.X86_64_LINUX/libjopenmaple.so: libimf.so: cannot open shared object file: No such file or directory`)
+There is a problem with the environment variables `Maple` and `LD_LIBRARY_PATH`.
+4. **Cannot initiate translator or other programs**: (typical exception: `java.nio.file.NoSuchFileException: libs/ReferenceData/BasicConversions/GreekLettersAndConstants.json`)
+You start the program within the wrong directory.
+The working directory has to be the root directory of the project (i.e., directory `LaCASt`).

 ## Useful Counting Methods